 It is important to identify critical data and build your security framework around it.

-How do you protect your data?
+How do you protect your data and ensure cyber security?

 Each time your data is accessed, it becomes exposed to unique risks.